 While DuckDuckGo.com is a curious idea for a search engine, promoted as "The search engine that doesn't track you", essentially, it still suffers from the same problem as Google, Yahoo, Bing, etc. So I don't think the DuckDuckGo.com approach is the answer to the disadvantaged hundreds of millions of websites who have no, or little chance, of making the web help them.

 Key points: so far, all of the answers focus on website users, not website providers.
 So in quiet groups, website providers are now asking questions that previously might have been considered heresy, questions like: "Do we really need search engines?", and "Let's look for alternatives".
 Ripples can become waves, tides, and in time, with the right conditions, transform into a tsunami.
-Few recognize a tsunami is coming until nature says: "Hello" up close and personal.
+Few recognize a tsunami is coming until nature delivers a surprise "Hello" up close and personal.

 Such developments have caused, and will continue to cause, massive repercussions.
 And of course, there are more, "waiting in the wind" for their prime time to emerge.